 Jennifer Lopez Covers Aerosmith's ‘Dream On,' and Viewers Are Cringing

-Jennifer Lopez appeared on Dick Clark's New Year's Rockin' Eve to perform some songs, but her cover of Aerosmith's "Dream On" had viewers cringing.
-The A-list star was just one of many who stopped by to help ring in 2021 during the big annual event, which is hosted by Ryan Seacrest.
-Miley Cyrus, Cyndi Lauper, Jimmie Allen, Machine Gun Kelly, Megan Thee Stallion and Doja Cat all turned up as well.
+Jennifer Lopez performed on Dick Clark's New Year's Rockin' Eve to play some songs, but her cover of Aerosmith's "Dream On" had viewers at home cringing.
+The beloved star was just one of the many who stopped by to help ring in 2021 during the annual ABC broadcast, hosted by Ryan Seacrest.
+Miley Cyrus, Cyndi Lauper, Jimmie Allen, Machine Gun Kelly, Megan Thee Stallion and Doja Cat turned up as well.

 JLo singing Dream On and attempting to hit the high notes #RockinEve pic.twitter.com/f7wFOy3AFT— Siobhain (@summer0001) January 1, 2021